fqantonio/GoingInductive/THEORY.md

 | -------------------- | -------------------- | -------------------- | -------------------- |
 | Problem-based; simulation-based; scenario-based; | books; hypertext; lectures; video; | help; pop-up menus;ballons; | computer practice interactive media; worked-examples; completion problems |

-In secondary learning, teachers are a primary source of information for students.
+In secondary learning[^THEORY-4], teachers are a primary source of instruction and information for students.
 The acquisition of new knowledge, regardless of its source, requires processing in working memory.
 This system has extreme limitations in both capacity and time scale, which is where Cognitive Load Theory (CLT) becomes crucial.

 For information to be valuable, it must be stored in long-term memory, which is vast compared to short-term memory.
 The act of storing information in long-term memory transforms us; therefore, learning is a transformative process.
 This transformation allows people to perform tasks that would be impossible without this stored knowledge, forming a broad schematic foundation.
 According to Sweller, learning is the transfer of information to long-term memory (Sweller, 2023).

 Understanding the cognitive architecture—how humans process information and how the mind works—is essential for designing effective learning activities.

-In cognitive load theory, "secondary learning" refers to the acquisition of knowledge and skills that are not naturally acquired through evolution and require explicit instruction.
+[^THEORY-4] In cognitive load theory, "secondary learning" refers to the acquisition of knowledge and skills that are not naturally acquired through evolution and require explicit instruction.
 This contrasts with "primary learning," which involves skills like language acquisition, learned effortlessly and without formal teaching (Sweeler, 2023).